fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-multi-currency-transactions.md

 Recording transactions in their original currency is crucial for several reasons:

-1. **Accuracy**: It reflects the actual amount paid or received in the transaction's currency.
+1. **Accuracy**: It reflects the actual amount paid or received in the transaction's currency
-2. **Exchange rate tracking**: It allows you to track exchange rate fluctuations over time.
+2. **Exchange rate tracking**: It allows you to track exchange rate fluctuations over time
-3. **Financial reporting**: It enables more accurate financial reporting, especially for businesses operating in multiple countries.
+3. **Financial reporting**: It enables more accurate financial reporting, especially for businesses operating in multiple countries
-4. **Tax compliance**: It helps in meeting tax reporting requirements in different jurisdictions.
+4. **Tax compliance**: It helps in meeting tax reporting requirements in different jurisdictions

 <details>
 <summary>Real-world example</summary>